masa-org/PIX4D_TRIAL/README.md

 - This script will create a PIX4D project.
 - This script also get an AWS Credential for S3 access.
+- After this step, file called `project_setup.env` which contains various configs is created.

+### 4. Upload images to S3

 ## Steps - SDK